-Montréal’s event and festival scene is out-of-this world.
-Think: circuses in the streets, high-speed car races, raves in an actual igloo, and neon lights lighting up the entire city.
-If you’re planning a trip and looking for a rockin’ Montréal itinerary, look no further.
+Montréal’s event scene is out of this world.
+Think: circuses in the streets, high-speed car races, igloo raves, and neon lights illuminating the entire city.
+If you’re planning a trip and looking for a rockin’ Montréal itinerary, look no further than this list.
 There are endless things to do in Montréal for the event-fiend and festival-goer.
-So check in to your budget-friendly penthouse (we see you, Airbnb Montréal) and get ready to explore 24 of the best Montréal events and festivals in the heart of the city.
+So, check into your budget-friendly penthouse (we see you, Montreal Airbnbs) and get ready to explore 24 of the best Montréal events and festivals in the heart of the city.

 January Events in Montréal

 Feel the heat in the dead of winter at Igloo Fest: Montréal’s coolest electronic music event.
 Every January, thousands of music lovers huddle up (and bundle up) at the Quays of the Old Port for two weeks of ice cold jams.
 Check out Igloo Fest’s giant igloo village, enter yourself in the annual “Iglooswag” snowsuit contest, and keep yourself warm with endless hot adult drinks.

 Montréal Igloofest Dates: January 19 to February 11, 2023